ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential CRED\_I indicated by the message field ID\_CRED\_I is AUTH\_CRED\_C.

 * The EAD item EAD\_ACCESS\_TOKEN = (-ead\_label, ead\_value) MUST be included in the EAD\_3 field.
-If the access token is provisioned with EDHOC message\_3 as specified in {{AT-in-EAD}}, then ead\_value = { 0 : access\_token}, otherwise ead\_value = { 1 : session\_id}, copying the session\_id from the relevant POST /token response or access token.
+If the access token is provisioned with EDHOC message\_3 as specified in {{AT-in-EAD}}, then ead\_value = { 0 : access\_token}, otherwise ead\_value = { 1 : session\_id}, where session\_id is equal to the value of the "session_id" field of the access token response from AS, see {{token-series}}.

-* The RS MUST ensure that the access token is valid, potentially first retrieving it using the session\_id and authentication credential of C, the validation follows the procedure specified in {{rs-c}}.
+* The RS MUST ensure that the access token is valid, potentially first retrieving it using session\_id and AUTH\_CRED\_C, the validation follows the procedure specified in {{rs-c}}.
 If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE 1 (see {{Section 6 of I-D.ietf-lake-edhoc}}), and it MUST abort the EDHOC session.
-If EDHOC and the validation of the access token has completed successfully, then any old EDHOC session associated to this session\_id and authentication credential of C MUST be deleted.
-RS MUST have successfully completed the processing of the access token before completing the EDHOC session.
+RS MUST have successfully validated the processing of the access token before completing the EDHOC session.
+If completed successfully, then the EDHOC session is associated with both the access token and the pair (session_id, AUTH_CRED_C).
+Any old existing EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted, together with the OSCORE Security Context derived from the EDHOC session.

 ### OSCORE Security Context